 Yes.
 You will be responsible for making the payments and any testing requirements on your own 401(k) and IRA account.
 With GMS’ multiple-employer 401(k), we are responsible for these duties.

 It is up to the individual employer, but we recommend using the PTO model, as opposed to vacation/sick days.
 We make suggestions and then help guide you on what would work best for your employees.

 Your personal account manager will work with you to design and write vacation, PTO, sick time, and bereavement polices to cover both you and your employees.

 Yes, we generate and send the necessary COBRA letters to anyone on our group-sponsored health plan.
 This is administered through GMS at no additional cost to you.

 Your company will have access to a dedicated healthcare team.
 If you have questions, you will know exactly who to contact.

 Yes.
-We do have an Employee Assistance Program (EAP) that cost $3.05 per employee.
+We do have an Employee Assistance Program (EAP) that costs $3.05 per employee.
 It is available 24/7 for the employees of the client participants.
 Our plans also offer inpatient and outpatient rehabilitation for this type of assistance.

 Both accounts provide a pre-tax contribution option through payroll to be used for benefit expenses such as deductibles and copays for health, dental and vision.

-An HSA is only available with a high deductible health plan.
+An HSA is only available with a high-deductible health plan.
 This account has an annual contribution limit, but does not have a lifetime maximum, is a credit-bearing account, and all unused funds roll over each year.

 An FSA is available for medical, dental, vision, and dependent care expenses.
 Annual limits are set and must be used after a certain period of time set by the company.